Non-Immigrant Visas (Tourism & Visit, Business, Employment, or Study & Exchange)

 - What documents do I need to bring to the interview?

 - Where do I find the deposit slip needed to pay the MRV fee at Scotiabank?
-Log in to the account you created on the U.S. Visa Service website, click on the link to schedule an appointment, and follow the steps until you reach the page where you are asked to type the payment number.
-Below that text box, you will find the link to download the receipt that you will need to take it to Scotiabank to pay the MRV fee.
+After you create your account on the U.S. Visa Service website and log in to it, you will find the link to print a receipt.
+You will need to take it to Scotiabank to pay the MRV fee.